calmm-js/partial.lenses/README.md

 ```

 `L.selectAs` operates lazily.
 The user specified function is only applied to
-elements until the select non-`undefined` value is returned and after that
+elements until the first non-`undefined` value is returned and after that
 `L.selectAs` returns without examining more elements.

 Note that `L.selectAs` can be used to implement many other operations over